-Here are some tips and ideas for making the most of your wood burning stove.
-It’s that time of year again, summer is gone and the nights are definitely drawing in.
-Now is the time to reawaken your fireplace or wood burner to keep that chill at bay.
+Here are some tips and ideas for making the most of your wood-burning stove.
+It’s that time of year again, summer is gone, and the nights are definitely drawing in.
+So now is the time to reawaken your fireplace or wood burner to keep that chill at bay.

-One of the quickest ways to introduce the new autumn season to your home is to use natural resources.
+Using natural resources is one of the quickest ways to introduce the new autumn season to your home.

 Pinecones can be found in abundance at this time of year.
-They are not only great for decorating your home, naturally, they also can be used with our traditional firelighters to get a lovely blaze going as you start your fire.
+They are great for decorating your home and can also be used with our traditional firelighters to get a lovely blaze going as you start your fire.

 Tip!
 Make sure to leave your pinecones somewhere warm to dry thoroughly.
 And try adding a few drops of your favourite essential oil before burning.

 CITRUS – ORANGE AND LEMON SLICES

 Citrus is a fresh fragrance that helps eliminate foul odours, first, slice your fruit then dry them slowly in the oven.
 These can then be added at the firelighters stage of building your fire.

 Tip!
 Use dried apple slices for a sweeter, fruity scent.

 I love the scent of cinnamon; it reminds me of apple pie and mulled wine.
 To create this pleasing and comforting aroma, you need one or two of these sticks to have the sweetest scent from your fire.
 Cinnamon comes from a tree’s bark, so it is naturally made for burning.

 You may have some sage, rosemary or lavender leaves in your garden.
 You could gather a few sprigs then allow them to dry naturally.
 Tied together, these make for a lovely subtle ‘bouquet garni’ for a fragrant fire.